-The founding of the Unitarian Universalist United Nations Office (UU-UNO) can be traced to April of 1962.
+The founding of the Unitarian Universalist Office at the United Nations (UU@UN) can be traced to April of 1962.
 U.S. Ambassador to the United Nations and a Unitarian, Adlai Stevenson wrote to UUA President Dana McLean Greeley suggesting that each UU congregation nominate an envoy.

 Let me recommend to you the appointment of envoys in UU churches... to promote better knowledge and understanding of the United Nations.
 In this disastrous and shrinking world it is no longer possible—if it ever was—for local communities to be more secure than the surrounding world.
 Our ultimate security therefore lies in making the world more and more into a community....
 All of you have the opportunity to share in the answer, and thus help us build a peaceful world.

 That same year, working out of a makeshift space at Community Church in New York City, the first members began implementing Ambassador Stevenson's recommendation.
 Elizabeth Swayzee, the first Executive Director, and Velva Sabin sent letters to Unitarian Universalist (UU) congregations in the U.S. and Canada.
 By 1965, the network had grown to over 300 envoys.

-Today, over 500 congregations have UU-UNO envoys ensuring their voice at the United Nations.
+Today, over 500 congregations have UU@UN envoys ensuring their voice at the United Nations.

 Beginning in 1946, all work by Unitarians and Universalists at the UN was conducted on a volunteer basis.
-From 1965 to 1970, the UUA allotted funds for UN activities, but in 1971, all financial support from the UUA ceased, and the UU United Nations Office incorporated as a separate non-profit organization.
+From 1965 to 1970, the UUA allotted funds for UN activities, but in 1971, all financial support from the UUA ceased, and the UU Office at the United Nations incorporated as a separate non-profit organization.

 Until 2011, the Office’s funds have come mainly from individual and congregational contributions, along with significant support for several years from the Community Church of New York and the Unitarian Universalist Congregation at Shelter Rock’s Veatch Program, which sustained the Office at the Church Center.

-In July 2011, the UU United Nations Office rejoined the UUA under its International Resources Department and strengthened its formal relations with the Canadian Unitarian Council.
+In July 2011, the UU Office at the United Nations rejoined the UUA under its International Resources Department and strengthened its formal relations with the Canadian Unitarian Council.